Limited joint mobility in diabetes mellitus

 - St George's University of London

-Limited joint mobility (cheiroarthropathy) is common in patients with diabetes mellitus.
+Limited joint mobility (previously known as cheiroarthropathy) is common in patients with diabetes mellitus.
 It is characterized by limitation of joint movement that is most marked in the small joints of the hands [1,2].
 Thickening and waxiness of the skin are also common, particularly on the dorsal surface of the fingers, but these skin changes may occur in the absence of limited joint mobility .

 Limited joint mobility occurs in both type 1 (insulin-dependent) and type 2 (non-insulin-dependent) diabetes [4,6,7].
 The risk increases with increasing glycated hemoglobin (A1C) values and the duration of diabetes [4,9-11], although it can occur early in the course of the disease .
 The prevalence also increases with age and cigarette smoking in both diabetics and nondiabetics [7,12].
 (See 'Associations with other diabetic complications' below.)

 Two cross-sectional studies have investigated the prevalence of limited joint mobility in patients with diabetes over time: